 Once we arrived at Commando (a Kuwaiti military commando base), we were dumbfounded.
-The guys we joined had been there since November 10, 2002 with no end in site.
+The guys we joined had been there since November 10, 2002 with no end in sight.
 They had no clue why they were there.
 And no clue why we were there or how long we’d be there.
 And there were no stores or facilities.
 We didn’t have food, snacks, cigarettes, or money.
 And we would be there for a few months.
 It was crazy.

 And then more military troops started to arrive.
 I want to say around mid to late February, we were told we were building up just in case Saddam didn’t give in to the inspectors.
 Which he always did.
-We believed it was just a show of force all the way up to March 20, 2003.
+We believed it was just a show of force all the way up until March 20, 2003.
 The day they shot cruise missiles at Baghdad, and Saddam set the oil fields on fire.
 Then it went from, don’t worry boys, we’ll be going home soon, to put on your MOPP suits, its a gas attack!
 They’re shooting scuds at us.
 And shortly after driving to the border to invade.

 It’s going to be a full on Invasion of Iraq story with the characters you will know and love from book 1 and 2.
 I realized while writing All In: The Globe Trot Shuffle, that the invasion part was just being glossed over.
 I didn’t want to write an epic for the book.
 So I had to touch on some spots, but leave most of it out.
 And I think that readers would love to read that book.
-The story of the preparation to the invasion, the invasion, and post invasion with my characters.
+The story of the preparation for the invasion, the invasion, and post invasion antics with my characters.
 The characters they already know and identify with.

 So that’s my plan.
 I may never tell my actual word for word story.
 It’s insane I know.
 I can’t express why.
 But I can fictionalize it, and tell it through these characters.
 I think it makes it less of touchy issue for me.
 I can look at my characters going through my, and my friends experiences.
 And it doesn’t feel that emotional for me.